 I can’t tell you how many times Social Anxiety caught me off guard because I didn’t prepare beforehand.
 Now that I know it’s going to come for me (in whatever shape or form), I have a game plan in place.
 Let me give you an example of a game plan for going to the playground.
 I first EXPECT Social Anxiety to pay a visit (which helps A LOT).
-Every time I go to the playground with him, I know I’m going to feel socially anxious so I prepare myself for the hit.
-Then, I make sure to follow and keep a close eye on what’s happening so that I can prevent things.
-If I notice a conflict brewing, I’m going to cut it short by removing my son from the play area for a heart-to-heart.
+Every time I go to the playground with him, I know I’m going to feel socially anxious, so I prepare myself for the hit.
+Then, I make sure to follow and keep a close eye on what’s happening to prevent things.
+If I notice a conflict brewing, I will cut it short by removing my son from the play area for a heart-to-heart.
 I don’t want to be caught off guard, EVER.
 I need to alleviate my Social Anxiety as a mom, not increase it.

 Bring a backup with me.

-I know it’s easier said than done, but if you’re able to, bring your partner or family member with you.
-At the store, the playground, parent-teacher meeting, etc. If you’re really deep in anxiety, let them handle the situation for you.
+I know it’s easier said than done, but bring your partner or family member with you if you’re able to.
+At the store, the playground, parent-teacher meetings, etc. If you’re really deep in anxiety, let them handle the situation for you.
 I’ve definitely pushed my husband plenty of times into the bull’s pen to rectify a problem.
 Being the ideal extrovert that LOVES confrontation, he doesn’t mind dealing with other parents.
 Or with our son’s antics in front of everyone.
 Not only does this help at the moment, but it helps me take a step back and see how someone else is dealing with a particular situation.
-And honestly, most of the time, I end up getting up so that I can fix it MY WAY because I’m not too happy with how he’s handling it.
-Funny how that works huh.
+And honestly, most of the time, I end up getting up to fix it MY WAY because I’m not too happy with how he’s handling it.
+Funny how that works, huh.

 Identify the triggers

 I know exactly what triggers my anxiety the most, so I’m now one step ahead of it.
-I’ve figured out how to better manage my child’s emotions and behavior (positively) so that I reduce the number of times I’m running around putting out fires.
-If I know my kid is tired or hungry, I won’t push him to go to the playground or take him to the store, because chances are that he’s going to have a breakdown.
+I’ve figured out how to manage better my child’s emotions and behavior (positively) so that I reduce the number of times I’m running around putting out fires.
+If I know my kid is tired or hungry, I won’t push him to go to the playground or take him to the store because the chances are that he’s going to have a breakdown.
 This means I’ll probably have one too.
-It does take time to identify the triggers though so have patience with yourself.
+It does take time to identify the triggers, though, so have patience with yourself.
 Once you know them, you’ll be able to put them in their place and avoid them.

 This too shall pass